 Service will operate on our published schedule unless conditions make transportation unsafe.
 If a closure is needed, a message will be displayed on the Transloc app and those who called in a ride request will be notified by our dispatcher.
 We will also publish posts on the UMC Facebook

 CU NightRide will not be in service for university holidays/closures, winter break, fall break or spring break.
 The program does operate over summer break but with a limited number of staff, vehicles and hours.

 At times, CU NightRide will pause the acceptance of new requests in order to meet the current demand of requests, this will usually be for a short amount of time and an announcement message will notify new riders to check back in at an “x” amount of time (e.g. 30 min., 45 min., 60 min.).
 These instances usually happen on very busy nights such as athletic games, large-scale events on campus, Halloween weekend, etc. Additionally, towards the end of the night the program will stop accepting new rides before the close of service due to the staff being fully booked for the night.
 This ensures that our team can complete their last ride by 12:15/1:15 a.m.

 We welcome your thoughts to improve our rider’s experience.
-Please call us call our office at 303-492-7233 to leave a message or you can use the comment form on the right-hand side of our webpage.
+Please call our office at 303-492-3230 to leave a message or you can use the comment form in the right-hand column of our webpage.

 Our CU NightRide office can be found in the University Memorial Center (UMC) on the second floor near the reception desk.
-If you wish to talk with someone outside of our service hours please go to the UMC administration office in room 305 and you can speak to our program coordinator, Austin Lujan.
+If you wish to talk with someone outside of our service hours please email firstname.lastname@example.org